AndresMarcelo7/AREP-LAB7/README.md

 # AREP-LAB7 Safe distributed application on all fronts

-Demo video is at the end of this file

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites